Our Perspective on Christian Leadership

-Some Christians imply that practices of leadership are deeply secular and inconsistent with Scripture.
+Some Christians assume that practices of leadership are deeply secular and inconsistent with Scripture.

 WE RESPECTFULLY DISAGREE.

-We invite you to explore our thoughts in detail:
+We invite you to engage our thoughts in detail:

 -